Deploy Your Smart Contracts

 - Foundry

-If you prefer to manually set your own private key, you will need to add DEPLOYER_PRIVATE_KEY=yourWalletPrivateKey
+If you prefer to import your private key, run:

-You can check the configured (generated or manually set) account and balances with:
+You can check the configured (generated or imported) account and balances with:

 yarn account